hmarlatte/hmarlatte.github.io/_pages/about.md

 During my masters, I conducted basic science research on learning mechanisms in healthy young adults and patients with hippocampal amnesia with [Dr. Asaf Gilboa](https://www.gilboalab.ca).

 In addition to my research, I am deeply committed to teaching, particularly in statistical methods and the intersection of cognitive neuroscience and mental health.
-For example, I have independently designed and developed an undergraduate course on the topic (PSY 342: Cognition and Psychopathology), taught a fourth-year survey course on cognitive neuroscience and its methodologies several times (PSY493: Cognitive Neuroscience), and frequently assisted in teaching both undergraduate and graduate level statistics.
+For example, I have independently designed and developed an undergraduate course on the topic (PSY 342: Cognition and Psychopathology), taught a fourth-year survey course on cognitive neuroscience and its methodologies several times (PSY493: Cognitive Neuroscience), and frequently assisted in teaching courses in both undergraduate and graduate level statistics.

 In my free time, you can find me baking without a recipe, drying flowers to later arrange, or befriending a tree in a nearby park or ravine.